Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 4. Test the OSLC calls using the POSTMAN collection provided in the postman directory.
 You will need to change the payload to have 'location/building/space' you have defined in your TRIRIGA instance.
 A successful test of the OSLC APIs when there are no OSLC errors, and when the responses from the POSTMAN test take 4-7 seconds or less.

+### Part 3 - Install Install the Chatbot UI and configure it for your assistant

 #### F) EDIT THE WORKPLACE SERVICES APPS TO ADD CHAT UI ACCESS